mattstruble/mattstruble.github.io/_posts/2020-05-24-automating-ml-pipeline.md

 ```

 Lastly an external script is called which handles all of the logic of backing up the run information, and waiting for the actual training to complete or timeout.
 Once the supporting run script
-has finished executing the auto_runner cleans up the files on the server and initiates a shutdown with a delay of 1hr.
+has finished executing `auto_runner.sh` cleans up the files on the server and initiates a shutdown with a delay of 1hr.
 The 1hr delay allows for any immediate subsequent runs, while also allowing any
-long overnight runs to properly clean up and conserve power/money.
+long overnight runs to properly shutdown the server and conserve power/money.

 #### 3. Backing Run Output

  Finally, now that all the supporting framework is in place comes the most important part: storing output and information regarding the run.
 I wanted to be able to reference the
  Tensorflow console output, maintain periodic backups of checkpoints to fallback on for faster retraining, as well as maintain meta data about the run for client billing.
 All of this is handled
- within `runner.sh`, which was called from our `auto_runner.sh`.
+ within `runner.sh`, which is called from `auto_runner.sh`.

  ```bash
 #!bin/bash